-Plan Now to Get Full Benefit of Saver’s Credit; Tax Break Helps Low- and Moderate-Income Workers Save for Retirement
+Plan Now to Get Full Benefit of Saver’s Credit; Tax Credit Helps Low- and Moderate-Income Workers Save for Retirement

-The saver’s credit helps offset part of the first $2,000 workers voluntarily contribute to Individual Retirement Arrangements (IRAs) and to 401(k) plans and similar workplace retirement programs.
+The saver’s credit helps offset part of the first $2,000 workers voluntarily contribute to IRAs and to 401(k) plans and similar workplace retirement programs.
 Also known as the retirement savings contributions credit, the saver’s credit is available in addition to any other tax savings that apply.

-Eligible workers still have time to make qualifying retirement contributions and get the saver’s credit on their 2008 tax return.
-People have until April 15, 2009, to set up a new IRA or add money to an existing IRA and still get credit for 2008.
-However, elective deferrals must be made by the end of the year to a 401(k) plan or similar workplace program, such as a 403(b) plan for employees of public schools and certain tax-exempt organizations, a governmental 457 plan for state or local government employees, and the Thrift Savings Plan for federal employees.
-Employees who are unable to set aside money for this year may want to schedule their 2009 contributions soon so their employer can begin withholding them in January.
+Eligible workers still have time to make qualifying retirement contributions and get the saver’s credit on their 2013 tax return.
+People have until April 15, 2014, to set up a new individual retirement arrangement or add money to an existing IRA for 2013.
+However, elective deferrals (contributions) must be made by the end of the year to a 401(k) plan or similar workplace program, such as a 403(b) plan for employees of public schools and certain tax-exempt organizations, a governmental 457 plan for state or local government employees, and the Thrift Savings Plan for federal employees.
+Employees who are unable to set aside money for this year may want to schedule their 2014 contributions soon so their employer can begin withholding them in January.

 The saver’s credit can be claimed by: